Table of Contents

 Using these values, the stress-strain graph is duly plotted.

 3. General Test Procedure of Tension Test on Steel Rod

-The general test procedure of tension test on steel rod has been briefly described below.
+The general test procedure of the tension test on steel rods has been briefly described below.

-To evaluate the properties of steel rod namely the Young’s modulus, Ultimate Strength and Percentage Elongation.
+To evaluate the properties of steel rods namely Young’s modulus, Ultimate Strength and Percentage Elongation.

 a.
 Universal Testing Machine (UTM):

-The universal testing machine consists of two important units i.e. the loading unit and the control panel which are briefly described as follows:
+The universal testing machine consists of two important units i.e. the loading unit and the control panel which is briefly described as follows:

 i.
 Loading Unit: